Balto CEO and founder Marc Bernstein ends every episode of Reimagining the Contact Center with the same question for his guest:

 “I’ve thought about it.
 I’ve written about it.
 People have this view that it’s only going to be a robot.
 I think there will still very much be human intervention needed in some form or capacity at companies.
 But I definitely see more and more robotics taking hold in this industry, especially as more communications start shifting from voice to non-voice.”

-Michael spearheads all of Corporate Advisory Solutions’ operations within the tech-enabled outsourced business service arena, and oversees its strategic direction and growth.
+Michael Lamm spearheads all of Corporate Advisory Solutions’ operations within the tech-enabled outsourced business service arena, and oversees its strategic direction and growth.

 Automating Processes, Not People